Frequently Asked Questions

 What travel documents do I need?

 A valid passport for US or Canadian citizens which does not expire for at least 6 months after the trip return date (a requirement to enter many countries).
 You are not required to obtain a visa for the short duration of your private tour.

 If you are a citizen of another country traveling internationally, you should contact an embassy or consulate to determine what travel documentation is required.

 We recommend that you make at least two photocopies of all the travel documents that you bring with you.
-Include copies of the photo page of your passport that contains the date of issuance, the date of expiration and your citizenship.
+Keep a copy of your scanned passport (photograph page) on your email while traveling as well as copies of the photo page of your passport that contains the date of issuance, the date of expiration and your citizenship.
 Secure one set of copies in the safe of your room while sightseeing and leave one set behind with someone at home who will assist you in the event your documents are misplaced, lost or stolen.

 Is there a limit to the luggage I am allowed to bring?

-Although oversize bags and wheeled carry-on luggage are popular for airline travel, they are often not convenient or appropriate for mini-bus/van travel or for many on-tour flights and train travel.
+Although oversize bags and wheeled carry-on luggage are acceptable on mainstream airlines, they are often not convenient or appropriate for mini-bus/van travel or for many on-tour flights and train travel.
 Most of our transportation offer limited space for numerous or larger items.
 Space under seats or in the overhead rack is typically small, and designed to accommodate items like coats, hats, purses and small camera bags.

 If you exceed this limit there may not be space in the van or mini-bus to transport your excess luggage and will need to be stored at your own expense.